hueblerw/CavemanWorld/README.md

   * Surface-Water (i.e. River or lake water level)
   * River flow input direction, River flow output direction
   * Hill Percentage (a measure of roughly how hilly the terrain is).
+  * Snow fall and amount of Snow Cover on the ground.
 * Rivers flow downhill and water contained in them drains away in soil and evaporates according to scientific principles.
 * A crude visualization of the elevation and habitat maps has been created including a button allowing for a toggle between the visualization modes.